UK-Export-Finance/exip/src/ui/server/helpers/task-list/README.md

 };
 ```

-- `fields` is a list of field IDs required for the task to be marked as "completed".
+- `fields` is a list of field IDs required for the task to be marked as "Completed".
-- `dependencies` is a list of field IDs required for the task to be unlocked and marked as "ready to start"/"start now".
+- `dependencies` is a list of field IDs required for the task to be unlocked and marked as "Ready to start"/"Start now".

+### Group(s)

-With this in mind, a complete task list structure with multiple groups and tasks can be as follows:
+A complete task list structure with multiple groups should be as follows:

 ```js
 const exampleTaskList = {